 “Thoughts On” is a feature on thewasofshall where I give my (often rambling) thoughts on a topic relevant to reading, literature, or the book business.
-To see previous (and future) topics, click here.
-To participate, scroll all the way down.
+To see previous topics, click here.

 When I was a sophomore in high school, I discovered romance novels.
 (As you do.)
 Most of them came from a tiny corner of my town’s library, tucked into the paperback section and surrounded by mysteries and Harlequin-esque mass market paperbacks.
 I was a cover snob even at fifteen, and I was either so appalled by the aesthetics of about 80% of the collection or just couldn’t yet admit that I actually might like romance as a genre that I gravitated to only a couple of authors by the time I’d made it to senior year: Carly Phillips, author of the Hot Zone series (which was then not even a trilogy); Rachel Gibson and her Chinooks Hockey Team series (which was then only a trilogy); and Deirdre Martin, who’s novel The Penalty Box was the latest in her New York Blades series.
 (I know… I feel old thinking about the good old days of the early aughts.)
 What drew me to these books remains a mystery.
 The cover font?
 The minimal graphics?
 The tantalizing hint of grown-up relationships?
 And why this one specific book that I still remember reading more than a decade later?